JanDitzen/xtbreak/README.md

 **csanobreak(varlist)** | Variables without breaks used to calculate cross-sectional averages **kfactors(varlist)** | Known factors, which are constant across the cross-sectional dimension but are affected by structural breaks.
 Examples are seasonal dummies or other observed common factors such as asset returns and oil prices.
 **nbkfactors(varlist)** | same as above but without breaks.
+**noreweigh** do not reweigh time-unit specific errors by the number of total observations over actual observations for a given time period in order to increase the SSR of segments of unabalanced panels with missing data.

 #### Options for automatic estimation of number and location of break